 In 2012 the SA Tyre Manufacturing Conference (SATMC), Retail Motor Industry Organisation (RMI) and the Tyre Dealers Association were unsuccessful in a court application to have the REDISA plan set aside.

-Investigations by OUTA and Carte Blanche exposed millions of rand being earned by consultants and board members, while hardly any tyre recycling was taking place.
+Investigations by OUTA and Carte Blanche exposed millions of rand being earned by consultants and board supporters, while hardly any tyre recycling was taking place.
 “We found it highly suspicious that a sustainable tyre recycling plan, formulated by the Tyre Dealers Association and to be managed by the RMI, was taken over by Hermann Erdmann and REDISA.
 Not only was REDISA appointed as the service provider in the absence of a competitive bidding process, but all subsequent wheelings and dealings reeked of lack of transparency and abuse of taxpayers’ money,” Kleynhans explained.

 Kuzaga Taka Consulting, a company partially owned by Erdmann, CEO of REDISA, was appointed as the management company responsible for implementing the plan at a fee of approximately R100 million a year.
 Soon after, again without a bid, the South African National Civic Organisation (SANCO) was appointed as a subcontractor to serve as a go-between for REDISA and tyre pickers – at an alleged initial cost of almost R3 million.
 Soon after, a host of individuals, allegedly with political ties, received tyre recycling equipment totalling almost R100 million free of charge to start up their own tyre recycling businesses.